-Studies have shown that only 3% of the population of US sets goals and those 3% are among the wealthiest and most prosperous people in the country.
+Studies have shown that only 3% of the population of US sets goals and that 3 % are among the wealthiest and most prosperous people in the country.
 I do not know what the percent in the world is but I will assume is lower than that.

 So why is it that people don’t set goals, especially when we know that those who do set goals are in a place where we will all want to be?

-If you ask why, most people will tell you they don’t know how to do it, or that they don’t have time nor the patience necessary…
+If you ask why most people will tell you they don’t know how to do it, or that they don’t have the time nor the patience necessary…

 “To be all we can be we must dream of being more.
 To do all that is possible, we must attempt the impossible.” ~ Care Robin